python-hyper/wsproto/docs/source/basic-usage.rst

 Closing
 -------

 WebSockets are closed with a handshake that requires each endpoint to send one frame and receive one frame.
-The ``close()`` method places a close frame in the send buffer.
-When a close frame is received, it yields a ``ConnectionClosed`` event, *and it also places a reply frame in the send buffer.* When that reply has been received by the initiator, it will also receive a ``ConnectionClosed`` event.
+Sending a :class:`CloseConnection <wsproto.events.CloseConnection>` instance places a close frame in the send buffer.
+When a close frame is received, it yields a ``CloseConnection`` event, *and it also places a reply frame in the send buffer.* When that reply has been received by the initiator, it will also receive a ``CloseConnection`` event.

 Regardless of which endpoint initiates the closing handshake, the server is responsible for tearing down the underlying connection.
-When the server receives a ``ConnectionClosed`` event, it should send pending `wsproto` data (if any) and then it can start tearing down the underlying connection.
+When the server receives a ``CloseConnection`` event, it should send pending `wsproto` data (if any) and then it can start tearing down the underlying connection.

 Ping Pong
 ---------

-The :class:`WSConnection <wsproto.connection.WSConnection>` class supports
+The :class:`WSConnection <wsproto.connection.WSConnection>` class
-sending WebSocket ping and pong frames via the methods :meth:`ping
+supports sending WebSocket ping and pong frames via sending :class:`Ping <wsproto.events.Ping>` and :class:`Pong
-<wsproto.connection.WSConnection.ping>` and :meth:`pong
-<wsproto.connection.WSConnection.pong>`.
+<wsproto.events.Pong>`.

 .. note::

     When a ping is received, `wsproto` automatically places a pong frame in its outgoing buffer.
-You should only call ``pong()`` if you want to send an unsolicited pong frame.
+You should only send ``Pong`` if you want to send an unsolicited pong frame.

 Back-pressure
 -------------